bhazzard/bhazzard.github.com/_posts/2017-02-27-how-im-coping-with-death-as-an-atheist.md

 <img title="My Grandmom was Beautiful" alt="Grandmom was beautiful" style="width: 95%;" src="/assets/images/grandmom/Grandmom2.jpg" />

 My Grandmom was a Christian, and she loved hymns.
 How wonderful then that she passed away with her family singing Amazing Grace to her.
-I'm grateful to my Uncle Mike, Aunt Robin, and Cousin Hannah who were all able to visit with Granddad and to be with Grandmom during her final moments.
+I'm grateful to my Uncle Mike, Aunt Robin, and Cousins Hannah and Jared who were all able to visit with Granddad and to be with Grandmom during her final moments.

 I was once a Christian too.
 I found comfort in the simple answers to what comes after death.
 I'm happy that so many in my family still find comfort in those answers.
 I cannot.
 I am by nature a skeptic.
 My mind was always wired to question everything until a verifiable answer presents itself.
 If YOU believe in God, you could say he made me this way.